kmorris01/A-B-Test/README.md

 Gross conversion: That is,  The numbers of user-ids who decide to start the free trial and are expected to depend on how the "start free trial" page is carried out --- whether a "5 or more hours per week" is suggested --- this is one question we would like to understand through this A/B test.
 Therefore, this is a good evaluation metric.

 Retention: Along the same lines, as the above, we would like to understand whether carrying out a "5 or more hours per week" suggestion is helpful to increase ratio of user-ids who will make payments over those who finish the free trial, and therefore this metric is good for evaluation.
+Please note this metric is later dropped due to the duration constraints, please refer to the sizing section for detail related to why dropped.

 Net conversion: That is, The result of the previous two evaluation metrics: gross conversion and retention, and it can be considered as a more general goal of the A/B test --- whether carrying out a "5 or more hours per week" suggestion helps increase the ratio of users who make payment over those who see the start free trial page.
 Therefore, again a good evaluation metric.